 It’s got stories and suggestions, news about health care in Thailand (for example, you’re automatically covered–anywhere in Thailand–if you’re injured in an automobile accident).
 Nice to know, eh?

-You can purchase this ebook from Amazon, here is link to purchase:
+You can purchase this ebook from Amazon, here is the link:

 Other Expats: Please share how you handle the matter of medical insurance in Thailand.
 We are all looking for the same good protection, and if we can share information, it will be useful for everyone.